Héritage Montréal

 Subtitles are available in English, French and Mandarin by activating them by clicking on the CC icon.

-On January 24, 2022, Culture Minister Nathalie Roy and Montreal Mayor Valérie Plante announced a series of measures to protect the heritage of one of Montreal's oldest districts.
-The Minister classified the Noyau -Institutionnel-du-Quartier-Chinois, including the British and Canadian School, which Héritage Montréal had asked to be protected.
-Ville de Montréal has announced a revision of the urban plan to better recognize Chinatown and reduce real estate pressures.
-In addition, Héritage Montréal is working with members of the community to increase efforts to recognize and showcase this little-known heritage.
+On January 24, 2022, Minister of Culture Nathalie Roy and Montreal Mayor Valérie Plante announced a series of measures to protect the heritage of this area, one of the oldest in Montreal.
+The minister classified the Institutional Core of Chinatown, including the British and Canadian School, which Héritage Montréal requested be protected.
+The Ville de Montréal a review of the urban plan to better recognize Chinatown and reduce real estate pressures.
+In addition, Héritage Montréal with community members to increase efforts to recognize and promote this little-known heritage.

 Are you interested in the future of Chinatown?
 Take part in the public consultation!